 They are among our earliest flowers to bloom and offer spots of color in the bleak scenes of a still leafless forest.
 Insects find these early flowers desirable as sources of pollen and nectar when most other flowers are yet to bloom.

-Its scientific name, palustris, is Latin for “of a marsh” and appropriately this plant is often found in wet forests and marshes.
+- Its scientific name, palustris, is Latin for “of a marsh” and appropriately this plant is often found in wet forests, near springs, and marshes.